 Beacon interval structure

-The beacon time (BT) is a time period during which the PCP/AP transmits one or more beacon frames in different directions.
+The Beacon Transmission Interval (BTI) is a time period during which the PCP/AP transmits one or more beacon frames in different directions.
 In addition to network management information carried in the beacon, the beacon frame is also used to bootstrap the beamforming procedure between the AP/PCP and a receiving station.
-A station willing to join the network scans for a beacon, continues the beamforming process with the AP/PCP in the association beamforming training time (A-BFT), and finally associates with the PCP/AP during the announcement time (AT) or CBP.
+A station willing to join the network scans for a beacon, continues the beamforming process with the AP/PCP in the association beamforming training time (A-BFT), and finally associates with the PCP/AP during the Announcement Transmission Interval (ATI) or CBAP.

 The A-BFT is a time period to perform initial beamforming training between the station and the AP/PCP.
 The A-BFT follows the BT to provide continuity to the beamforming process that was bootstrapped through the beacon transmission in the preceding BT.
 The structure of the A-BFT is slotted, which allows for multiple stations to do beamforming with the PCP/AP concurrently in the same A-BFT.

 The AT is a time period to perform management request-response frame exchanges between the PCP/AP and a station.
-The PCP/AP uses this time to exchange frames with stations, distribute information about contention-based period (CBP) and service period (SP) allocations in the data transfer time (DTT), to name a few.
+The PCP/AP uses this time to exchange frames with stations, distribute information about Contention-Based Access Period (CBAP) and service period (SP) allocations in the Data Transfer Interval (DTI), to name a few.